 BMW 530e hybrid interior & comfort

-Being the same as the standard 5 Series is no bad thing given that it brings limo-like comfort
+Being the same as the standard 5 Series is no bad thing for the hybrid, given that it brings limousine-like comfort

 BMW 530e hybrid dashboard